 How to Analyze COGS

 COGS tells you your production costs.
 Subtracting COGS from revenue gives you your gross profit, which is the money left to cover fixed expenses, taxes, and dividends.
-A financially stable business typically keeps COGS between 50% to 65% of sales.
+COGS varies by industry, typically ranging from 20%–80% of sales.
+Compare your COGS to industry benchmarks to assess financial health.

 Red Flags to Watch For: